odedbein/SEL_public/README.md

 SEL, public folder

-These are the scripts I used to analyze the data for Bein et al., 2020 (accepted), NatComms: *"Prior knowledge promotes hippocampal separation but cortical assimilation in the left inferior frontal gyrus".
-I did not clean them well enough, and also - this project is from the before/begining of my PhD.
+These are the scripts I used to analyze the data for Bein et al., 2020 (accepted), NatComms: *"Prior knowledge promotes hippocampal separation but cortical assimilation in the left inferior frontal gyrus".* I did not clean them well enough, and also - this project is from the before/begining of my PhD.
 So the code is messy.
 Feel free to contact at oded.bein@nyu.edu Relevant data is abvailable on: https://osf.io/u2h3s/
+Analysis was done primarily in SPM/matlab, with some fsl mainly for creating subjects' rois.

 ## 0. Behavior
 The scripts analyse_SEL2_scanner_* in this folder take the log files, miminaly process them and create xls files per participant (these are the files in the osf repository).